A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Characterizing Interference by Causal Network Motif Representation

-The rationale is that positivity can help with the Horvitz–Thompson estimator or the H\'ajek estimator with non-zero numerators.
-This is also part of the reason why we normalize the causal network motif representation by the corresponding number of network motifs.
-Consider using the count of each causal network motif as its elements; should a partition be chosen where the number of closed triads with fully treated neighbors exceeds 10, any units with fewer than 10 open triads would hold zero probability of inclusion in this partition.

-When calculating each ${R}_{im}$ ($m>1$), we add some randomness --- $U_{im}$ is i.i.d. draw from the continuous uniform distribution $\text{Unif}([0, 1])$.
-In this way, for each ${R}_{im}$ where $m>1$, it has a full support within $[0,1]$.
-Therefore the actual causal network motif representation becomes
+Note that merely calculating the ratio does not guarantee full support in $[0, 1]$ for each dimension.
+To address this issue, we incorporate randomness in our computations as follows: when calculating each $R_{im}$ (for $m > 1$), we add a random component --- $U_{im}$, which is an i.i.d. draw from the continuous uniform distribution $\text{Unif}([0, 1])$.
+This approach ensures that each $R_{im}$ for $m > 1$ has full support within $[0,1]$.
+Thus, the actual causal network motif representation is given by:

-With this technique, we can address the issue of having a certain number of network motifs being zero, leading to zero-valued numerators in the causal network motif representation.\footnote{However, representation invariance to $\bm{1}$ and $\bm{0}$ does not directly hold anymore; fortunately this can be easily fixed by adjusting our understanding of the function of $g$.
-See Appendix~\ref{appendix:invariance} for more details.}
+This technique also helps address the issue of having zero-valued denominators in the causal network motif representation, which can occur when the number of specific network motifs is zero.